 - our teammates, by being committed to them on and off the field;

 - our self, by holding ourselves to a high standard even when others do not;

-US Lacrosse and South Beach Storm believe that all players, coaches and parents need to realize that a honoring the game perspective needs to replace the common win-at-all-cost perspective common in many sports.
-If a coach and his/her team have to dishonor the game to win, what is this victory really worth, and what message does this send to our young athletes? (from US Lax coaches’ education program).
+USA Lacrosse and 757 Lacrosse believe that all players, coaches, and parents need to realize that honoring the game perspective needs to replace the common win-at-all-cost perspective common in many sports.
+If a coach and his/her team have to dishonor the game to win, what is this victory really worth, and what message does this send to our young athletes? (from USA Lax coaches’ education program).